 Visit Britannia Mine Museum

 If you ever wondered how miners go to the bathroom in the mine shaft, you’ll find answers here.
 Explore the Britannia Mine Museum with underground tours of its old mining tunnels.
-Pan for gold and strike it rich at the Gold Panning Pavilion.
+Attend the Boom! interactive show and learn all about the mine’s storied past, then pan for gold and strike it rich at the Gold Panning Pavilion.
 This National Historic Site offers a glimpse back into the life of the mine and the town at Britannia Beach.

 Ride the Sea to Sky Gondola